Linguistics (LING)College of Arts and Humanities

 Professors: N. Hornstein, H. Lasnik (Dist Univ Prof), J. Lidz, C. Phillips, P. Pietroski, P. Resnik, J. Uriagereka, A. Weinberg

-Assistant Professors: N. Feldman, V. Hacquard, E. Lau, A. Williams
+Assistant Professors: N. Feldman, E. Lau, A. Williams

 Instructors: A. Zukowski (Asst Res Sci)

-The Linguistics Department offers courses on many aspects of language study and an interdisciplinary major leading to a Bachelor of Arts.
-Language is basic to many human activities and linguistics relates to many other disciplines which include work on language.
+The Linguistics Department offers courses on many aspects of the scientific study of language and an interdisciplinary major leading to a Bachelor of Arts.

 The major in Linguistics is designed for students who are primarily interested in human language per se, or in describing particular languages in a systematic and psychologically plausible way, or in using language as a tool to reveal some aspect of human mental capacities.
-Such a major provides useful preparation for professional programs in foreign languages, language teaching, communication, psychology, speech pathology, and artificial intelligence (and thus in computer work).
+Such a major provides useful preparation for further research in linguistics and cognitive science, as well as for professional programs in foreign languages, language teaching, communication, psychology, speech pathology, and artificial intelligence.
+Because of the emphasis placed on analytic thinking, scientific reasoning, and evidence-based argumentation, the linguistics major also prepares students for a broad range of careers outside of the language sciences.

 Program Learning Outcomes